 Removal of main-residence capital gains tax exemption

-Foreign investors are now also being stripped of their entitlement to the main-residence capital gains tax
+Foreign investors are now also being stripped of their entitlement to the main-residence capital gains tax exemption.

 This will be effective immediately; however existing properties held before this date will be grandfathered until June 20, 2019.